 Like other businesses, farming operations have become more complex in recent years, so many farmers use computers to keep financial and inventory records.
 They also use computer databases and spreadsheets to manage breeding, dairy, and other farm operations.

 The type of farm managers operate determines their specific tasks.
 On crop farms—farms growing grain, cotton, other fibers, fruit, and vegetables—farmers are responsible for preparing, tilling, planting, fertilizing, cultivating, spraying, and harvesting.
 After the harvest, they make sure that the crops are properly packaged, stored, and marketed.
 Livestock, dairy, and poultry farmers and ranchers feed and care for animals and keep barns, pens, coops, and other farm buildings clean and in good condition.
 They also plan and oversee breeding and marketing activities.
 Both farmers and ranchers operate machinery and maintain equipment and facilities, and both track technological improvements in animal breeding and seeds, and choose new or existing products.
-Therefore, farmers and ranchers are responsible for choosing the best equipment and products, such as selecting top-brand tractors, the best feed for their animals, etc.

 The size of the farm or ranch often determines which of these tasks farmers and ranchers handle themselves.
 Operators of small farms usually perform all tasks, physical and administrative.
 They keep records for management and tax purposes, service machinery, maintain buildings, and grow vegetables and raise animals.
 Operators of large farms, by contrast, have employees who help with the physical work.
 Although employment on most farms is limited to the farmer and one or two family workers or hired employees, some large farms have 100 or more full-time and seasonal workers.
 Some of these employees are in nonfarm occupations, working as truck drivers, sales representatives, bookkeepers, and computer specialists.